saby/TypeScript/README.md

 # Saby's environment for TypeScript

-This environment contains basic setups and patterns to use with [TypeScript](https://www.typescriptlang.org/) in Saby such as recommended version, preferred configuartion files (`tsconfig.json` and `tslib.js`) and instructions.
+This environment contains basic setups and patterns for [TypeScript](https://www.typescriptlang.org/) in Saby such as recommended version, preferred configuartion file `tsconfig.json` and this instruction.

 ## How to include in your own project